nnaumenko/metaf/docs/sphinx/api_reference.rst

 	.. cpp:enum-class:: Modifier

-		Modifier is used when instead of exact distance, a minimum or maximum value is provided.
-Modifier is used to report distances such as 'less than 1/4 Statute Mile' or 'more than 10000 meters'.
+		Modifier is used when the value other than the exact distance, is stored (e.g. minimum or maximum value).
+Modifier is used to report distances such as 'less than 1/4 Statute Mile', 'more than 10000 meters', 'distant', 'in vicinity'.

 		.. cpp:enumerator:: NONE